devjklein/klein-visual/_posts/2018-08-02-klein-visual-launch.md

 read-time: 2
 ---

-## We have liftoff!

 It's been a long 4 months.
 This past April, I sat down and decided that I wanted a personal portfolio website to showcase my design work.
 Being the stubborn type, I determined to build it entirely on my own, from scratch, without using any third-party templates or styles.

+## We have liftoff!

 Four months and over 150 hours later, I can call the website completed.
-It's been a long road of late nights, learning from my mistakes, crying, and scouring StackOverflow for solutions to obscure JavaScript bugs (not necessarily in that order), but I believe as a result this project I am a significantly more capable designer than ever before.
+It's been a long road of late nights, learning from my mistakes, crying, and scouring StackOverflow for solutions to obscure JavaScript bugs (not necessarily in that order), but I believe as a result of this project I am a significantly more capable designer than ever before.

 ### A rocky road, littered with snakes and broken glass